getporter/porter/docs/content/author-bundles.md

 * `version`: The version of the bundle, uses [semver](https://semver.org)
 * `tag`: The tag to use when the bundle is published to an OCI registry.
 The format is `REGISTRY/IMAGE:TAG` where TAG is the semantic version of the bundle.
-* `invocationImage`: The name of the container image to tag the invocation image with when it is built.
-The format is `REGISTRY/IMAGE:TAG`.
+* `invocationImage`: OPTIONAL.
+The name of the container image to tag the invocation image with when it is built.
+The format is
+    `REGISTRY/IMAGE:TAG`.
 Porter will push to this location during `porter publish` so select a location that you have access to.
     The `invocationImage` defaults to `tag`-installer.
-For example if the `tag` is `deislabs/porter-hello:latest`, then the `invocationImage` will default to `deislabs/porter-hello-installer:latest`
+For example if the `tag` is `getporter/porter-hello:latest`, then the `invocationImage` will default to `getporter/porter-hello-installer:latest`
 * `dockerfile`: OPTIONAL.
 The relative path to a Dockerfile to use as a template during `porter build`.
     See [Custom Dockerfile](/custom-dockerfile/) for details on how to use a custom Dockerfile.